sophia-zube/incari-doc/getting-started/attributes/common-attributes/rotation-pivot.md

 ![](../../../.gitbook/assets/pivot-offset.gif)

-Generally it is much better practice to set the origin of your 3D meshes in your 3D application, before importing them into in **INCARI**.
+Generally it is much better practice to set the origin of your 3D meshes in your 3D application, before importing them into **INCARI**.